 I found it difficult to pay a deposit on account this joint (and many other Malaysian resorts) don't do credit cards but prefer direct telegraphic transfers into their bank account, which my bank is not too excited about.
 But I found a site, De Penarek Beach Travel and Tour which does take credit card payments and seemed very prompt and efficient.
 This outfit can book all other north-east coast islands and is located opposite the Kuala Besut pier (to the Perhentians) arcade.

-Redang Bay resort.
-That's the bar in the middle.
-The block at left has reception and the dive/snorkelling shop at ground level with the dorm rooms on top.
-The beachside block at right contains a private restaurant with the upstairs seating area from which I took the Tanjung Tengah beach shot up page.
-Behind this are a couple of small stores.
-The bigger 2 storey block behind has a huge upstairs dining area - needs to be huge, this joint feeds 300 people at once.
 The main accommodation wing is set behind - a 2 storey kinda 60s motel-style block up the left side with nicer single storey chalet rooms on the other 2 wings.
 A small pool is in the middle - only about 15m long but real popular with the families (and no doubt useful for the dive school beginners).

 Redang Bay is an interesting joint.
 It seems like a holiday camp for lower middle income Malaysian and Singaporean families/couples.
 Not too many westeners here - I was the only one for most of my stay.
 I don't know what management's business plan is but it sure works - the place was packed the 4 non-weekend days I was there.
 No vacancies whenI decided to see what the non-dorm accommodation was like.